Fela Kuti Comes Home

 But his taunts didn't go down so well with the authorities.
 Nor did his controversial lifestyle: he openly smoked marijuana, declared his home an independent state of Nigeria and married 27 women on the same day.
 The story goes he was the most arrested person in Nigerian history.
 He appeared in court hundreds of times, had spells in prison and permanently suffered from his injuries after regular beatings at the hands of the military and police.
 Fela believed they were also responsible for the death of his mother, who was thrown from an upstairs window when his home was stormed by 1000 soldiers.

-In 2009 his incredible story was turned in to a successful Broadway musical and this April it performed in Lagos for the first time.
+In 2009 his incredible story was turned in to a successful Broadway musical and it was performed in Lagos for the first time in 2011.
 Fela Kuti was coming home.
 But while the rest of the world is finally paying attention to this musical and political revolutionary why will you struggle to hear any of his music on Nigerian radio?
 Have they forgotten Fela?
 Or do the powers that be still find his music offensive?
 Radio 4 visited Lagos to find the answers.